 Q: How much time do you spend at each attraction?

-A: As you can expect, some landmarks are more time-consuming than others, such as South Street Seaport and the World Trade Center Memorial.
+A: As you can expect, some landmarks are more time-consuming than others, such as the Statue of Liberty and the 9/11 Memorial.
 With this in mind, there is no set time for each attraction.
 Our Tour Guide Ambassadors are trained to watch how the tour group progresses at each landmark and adjust the tour accordingly.
-Keep in mind, we still have a lot of sightseeing to do in 5 1/2 hours, so we do like to keep the tour group moving.
+Keep in mind, we have a lot of sightseeing to do in a short time period, so we do like to keep the tour group moving.

-Q: Is the snack at South Street Seaport included in the Tour Price?
+Q: Is lunch included in the Tour Price?

 Q: Where do you meet the tour shuttle?
 Where does the tour start?

-A: All of our tours start near Times Square–Meet the Shuttle on the Northwest Corner of 7th Avenue and 50th Street, New York, NY 10019 Your ticketless email confirmation will have it printed on the bottom so there is no reason to write it down now.
+A: All of our tours start near Times Square–Meet the Shuttle on 53rd Street, between 7th Avenue and Broadway, New York, NY 10019 Your ticketless email confirmation will have it printed on the bottom so there is no reason to write it down now.

 Q: I’m driving a car into New York City.
 Where should I park near the tour starting point?